Is five times daily prayer mentioned in the Qur'an, or do we pray of our own accord, or according to the Sunnah only?

 وَأَقِمِ الصَّلاَةَ طَرَفَيِ النَّهَارِ وَزُلَفًا مِّنَ اللَّيْلِ إِنَّ الْحَسَنَاتِ يُذْهِبْنَ السَّـيِّئَاتِ ذَلِكَ ذِكْرَى لِلذَّاكِرِينَ

 “Offer the prayer in two parts of the daytime and in the times of the night that are closer to daytime.
 Surely, good works drive away evil works.
-This is the correct information for those who use their knowledge.”
+This is the sound information for those who use their knowledge.”
 (Hud 11:114)

 Part of something is called taraf (طرف) in Arabic.
 According to the verse above, the first obligatory prayer prescribed, is during the time when the sun shifts to the west.
 The second must be the ‘asr’ period since it is the only other prayer offered during the daytime.